surtlab/How_to_recreate_published_figures/Megaplasmid_mSphere_Recreate_Figs/Fig4.md

 .
 Have set the theme as `theme_bw` with a bunch of modifications to the axis/legend fonts and sizes.
 These are all done through the `theme()` command using commands like `axis.text.x(element_text=()`.
 I get rid of grid lines using `theme(panel.grid.major = element_blank(),panel.grid.minor=element_blank()`.
 The lengend and axis titles can all be configured using commdands such as `axis.text.y=element(size=FONTSIZE, family=FONT_FAMILY)` as well as `legend.text=element_text()`.

-I've also set the particular colors for each treatment using the `scale_fill_manual` command and by designating colors for each treatment as they appear after the reordering from above.
-Fill for this is set in the `aes` line above.

-I also place the legend inside of the first figure using `legend.position=c(.2,.1)`

 *also important to note that if you are copy/pasting the lines below that the '+' cannot be on a new line or the code will not work*